todthomson/todthomson.github.io/_posts/2015-01-11-jekyll-on-windows.md

 which is included "out of the box" on GitHub Pages.

 1. [Download](https://www.python.org/downloads/) and install Python 2.7.x
-(make sure to add python to your PATH as part of the installation).
+(make sure to add python to your _path_ as part of the installation).

-2. Open a new command prompt (so you will get Python in your PATH) and run
+2. Open a new command prompt (so you will get Python in your _path_) and run
 ```python -m pip install Pygments``` which will install the syntax highlighter.

 > Do not use Python 3.x as it is known not to work with Pygments.